 Our spiritual work allows a new possibility in selfhood to reveal itself and catalyzes a shift in our sense of identity from the person we have been to the person that wants to emerge through us.

-My goal for this summer’s retreat will be to create the space for all of us to experience an individual and collective shift in identity.
+My goal for my retreats is always to create the space for all of us to experience an individual and collective shift in identity.

 As I have come to understand it this shift in identity occurs in three stages: